tenzir/tenzir/rfc/003-remote-pipelines/README.md

 - How can I manage (add/update/remove) pipelines?
 - What's the model of making pipelines accessible from anywhere?
 - How do I make a pipeline run continuously?
-- How do pipelines interact with VAST server nodes?
-Specifically, how can I send data into a VAST node, and how can I query data from a VAST node?
+- How do pipelines interact with Tenzir server nodes?
+Specifically, how can I send data into a Tenzir node, and how can I query data from a Tenzir node?

 The scope of this proposal is answering these questing by clearly defining the additional layer that interconnect pipelines.